-As of December 31, 2020 and 2019, the Company had \$197 million and \$110 million, respectively, of gross unrealized losses related to its fixed maturity securities.
+As of December 31, 2021 and 2020, the Company had \$349 million and \$197 million, respectively, of gross unrealized losses related to its fixed maturity securities.
 The Company monitors its fixed maturity securities to determine impairments in value and evaluates factors such as financial condition of the issuer, payment performance, compliance with covenants, general market and industry sector conditions, current intent and ability to hold securities, and various other subjective factors.
-Based on management's judgment, securities determined to have expected credit losses will record an allowance for credit losses in the amount that the fair value is less than the amortized cost.
+Based on management's judgment, an allowance for credit losses in the amount that fair value is less than the amortized cost is recorded for securities determined to have expected credit losses.

 The Company's mortgage loan portfolio consists of U.S., Canada and UK based investments primarily in commercial offices, light industrial properties and retail locations.
 The mortgage loan portfolio is diversified by geographic region and property type as discussed further under "Mortgage Loans on Real Estate" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements.
-Most of the mortgage loans in the Company's portfolio range in size up to \$30 million, with the average mortgage loan investment as of December 31, 2020, totaling approximately \$10 million.
-For the year ended December 31, 2020, the Company increased its valuation allowance on its commercial mortgage loan portfolio by approximately \$38 million as a result of the negative impact the COVID-19 pandemic has had on the Company's borrowers.
+Most of the mortgage loans in the Company's portfolio range in size up to \$30 million, with the average mortgage loan investment as of December 31, 2021, totaling approximately \$9 million.
+For the year ended December 31, 2021, the Company decreased its allowance for credit losses on its commercial mortgage loan portfolio by approximately \$29 million reflecting the impact of the updated outlook from the COVID-19 pandemic on the Company's borrowers.
 The Company continues to monitor and evaluate the impact of the COVID-19 pandemic on its investment portfolio and is working closely with its borrowers to evaluate any short-term cash flow issues.
-For the year ended December 31, 2020, the Company modified the payment terms of approximately 52 commercial mortgage loans, with a carrying value of approximately \$660 million in response to COVID-19.
-These loans met the criteria established in the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), and were not considered a troubled debt restructuring.
-In accordance with the CARES Act criteria, these loans were not more than 30 days past due at December 31, 2019, and the modifications included deferral or delayed payments of principal or interest on the loan.
+See Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information on mortgage loan term modifications resulting from the COVID-19 pandemic.

-As of December 31, 2020 and 2019, the Company's recorded investment in mortgage loans, gross of unamortized deferred loan origination fees and expenses and valuation allowances, were distributed geographically as follows (dollars in millions):
+As of December 31, 2021 and 2020, the Company's recorded investment in mortgage loans, gross of unamortized deferred loan origination fees and expenses and allowance for credit losses, were distributed geographically as follows (dollars in millions):

-2020 2019
+20 21 2020

 Recorded Investment % of Total Recorded Investment % of Total

 U.S. Region:

-West \$ 2,25 38.5 % \$ 2,302 40.2 %
+West \$ 2,270 36.0 % \$ 2,253 38.5 %

-South 2,04 34.8 1,929 33.6
+South 2,135 33.7 2,040 34.8

-Midwest 1,02 7 17.5 996 17.4
+Midwest 1,166 18.4 1,027 17.5

-Northeast 27 7 4.7 262 4.6
+Northeast 419 6.6 277 4.7

-Subtotal - U.S. 5,59 95.5 5,489 95.8
+Subtotal - U.S. 5,990 94.7 5,597 95.5

-Canada 18 3.2 182 3.2
+Canada 193 3.0 188 3.2

-United Kingdom 7 5 1.3 56 1.0
+United Kingdom 144 2.3 76 1.3

+Other 2

-Total \$ 5,86 100.0 % \$ 5,727 100.0 %
+Total \$ 6,329 100.0 % \$ 5,861 100.0 %

-See "Allowance for Credit Losses and Impairments" in Note 2 - "Significant Accounting Policies and Pronouncements" and "Mortgage Loans on Real Estate" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information regarding the Company's policy for valuation allowances and impairments on mortgage loans.
+See "Allowance for Credit Losses and Impairments" in Note 2 - "Significant Accounting Policies and Pronouncements" and "Mortgage Loans on Real Estate" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information regarding the Company's policy for allowance for credit losses on mortgage loans.

-Impairments and Allowance for Credit Losses
+Allowance for Credit Losses and Impairments

 The Company's determination of whether a decline in value necessitates the recording of an allowance for credit losses includes an analysis of whether the issuer is current on its contractual payments, evaluating whether it is probable that the Company will be able to collect all amounts due according to the contractual terms of the security and analyzing the overall ability of the Company to recover the amortized cost of the investment.
 See "Allowance for Credit Losses and Impairments" in Note 2 - "Significant Accounting Policies and Pronouncements" for additional information.
-The table below summarizes impairment losses and changes in allowance for credit losses on fixed maturity securities, other impairment losses and changes in the mortgage loan provision for 2020, 2019 and 2018 (dollars in millions):
+The table below summarizes investment related (gains) losses, net, related to allowances for credit losses and impairments for the years ended December 31, 2021, 2020 and 2019 (dollars in millions):